 This piece, Part A, uses Clay Christensen’s Jobs to be Done lens, along with an assessment of viable product wedges and business models, to share what we see as the most promising applications of AI in enterprise healthcare.
 We also describe which use cases are more conducive to the application of generative AI in the form of large language models (LLMs) versus traditional machine learning (ML).

-In Part B (coming soon), we’ll be summarizing interviews with key decision makers at leading payor and provider enterprises on what entrepreneurs should consider as they bring their AI products to market.
+In Part B, we summarize interviews with key decision makers at leading payor and provider enterprises on what entrepreneurs should consider as they bring their AI products to market.

 Enterprise healthcare tasks are well-suited to AI for two reasons:

 Broadly speaking, we classify the opportunities for AI across two dimensions: the complexity of the task and the cost of a mistake.
 Enterprise healthcare tasks are highly complex and unforgiving to errors.
 Building specialist AIs to perform healthcare tasks offers the most challenging technical problems in the field today, as well as the greatest opportunity for impact.

 Within the healthcare tasks, we further subdivide along two axes: clinical vs. non-clinical, and consumer- vs. professional-facing.
 Each box in the map below represents what we believe is a viable wedge for a company building opportunity, where taking an AI-native approach will confer a competitive edge, and where a credible business model exists.

 In addition to the general factors mentioned above, what specifically makes a JTBD worthy to be on this opportunity map?
 We applied the following criteria to make that determination: